Exclusive Interview: “Arada” Aims to Retain Thailand’s Position as World’s Top Tapioca Exporter

 - Keynote speeches on global trade trends and strategies to maintain competitiveness.

-- Signing ceremonies for between Thai exporters and international importers to generate forward revenue.
+- Signing ceremonies for purchasing contracts and MOUs between Thai exporters and international importers to generate forward revenue.

 - Business matching sessions targeting future trade deals.

-- across three focus areas: tapioca chips/pellets, tapioca starch, and innovative tapioca products.
+- Focus Group Discussion across three focus areas: tapioca chips/pellets, tapioca starch, and innovative tapioca products.

 - Exhibitions showcasing Thailand’s holistic tapioca industry, covering upstream cultivation, midstream processed products, and downstream research-based innovations with commercial potential.